Solve Your Debt Problem Once And For All With This Step-By-Step Guide

 - What has previously kept me from solving my debt issues?

-Once you identify the habits and attitudes that started your debt problems and kept you from solving them, then it is time to apply whatever strategies might be helpful from the list below to plug the leaks in your financial flat tire:
+Once you identify the habits and attitudes that started your debt problems and kept you from solving them, then it's time to apply whatever strategies might be helpful from the list below to plug the leaks in your financial flat tire:

 - Make a realistic budget with spending limits for each category.
 Start by adding up and categorizing all spending from the prior 12 months to create a benchmark budget, then shave what is unnecessary until your planned spending is less than your income.

 - Track your daily spending.
-Now that you have a budget the next step is to stick to it – tracking will help you do that.
-Another reason to track all your spending is it raises your consciousness around each expenditure to create further saving.
-The way it works is you ask yourself two questions for each expense: “Is this getting me the highest and best value for my money?”, and “Is this taking me toward my goals or away from my goals”.
-These questions align your spending with your values and goals by directing all spending toward getting you want you want out of life.
+Now that you have a budget, the next step is to stick to it – tracking will help you do that.
+Another reason to track your spending is it raises your consciousness around each expenditure to create further saving.
+The way it works is you ask yourself two questions for each expense: “Is this getting me the highest and best value for my money?”, and “Is this taking me toward my goals or away from my goals?”.
+These questions align your spending with your values and goals by directing all spending toward getting you what you want out of life.

 - Learn how to curb emotional spending.
 Another way to stay on budget is to prepare a shopping list before leaving the house so that you only buy what is on the list and within budget.

 - Set a shopping schedule that you don’t deviate from to eliminate “retail therapy” and shopping as entertainment.

 - Forced wait times.
 When facing any unplanned buying decisions, always require a “cooling” period of a day or more.
 No unplanned, emotional buying allowed.
 Force yourself to wait 24-48 hours and then reconsider if you need the item.